 There are even many studies which have indicated how much coffee actually benefits the body,

-aside from waking your mind and body up every morning.
-Every cup of coffee contains nutrients such as Magnesium, Riboflavin, Niacin, Potassium, Manganese, Pantothenic acid etc. that help to improve the overall health and function of your body.
+Aside from waking your mind and body up every morning, every cup of coffee contains nutrients such as Magnesium, Riboflavin, Niacin, Potassium, Manganese and Pantothenic acid.
+All these nutrients help to improve the overall health and function of your body.

 However, when it comes to actually making a fantastic cup of coffee, it takes a certain amount of skill to be able to do so.
 As a result, in this article, we will now look at how you can find and brew the best possible coffee in a cafetière.

 There are many different ways to brew coffee, depending on your likes and preferences.
-Some people enjoy hand made coffee made by baristas, while others prefer to use equipment such as espresso machines or the filter method.
-One of the best ways to make coffee is by using a cafetiere which is also known as a French Press, or a coffee press.
+Some people enjoy hand made coffee made by baristas, while others prefer to use equipment such as an espresso machine or the filter method.
+One of the best ways to make coffee is by using a cafetière which is also known as a French Press, or a coffee press.
 It basically looks like a cylinder shaped beaker that has a plunger.

 The beaker can be made from plastic, glass or even steel.
 The plunger or piston aspect is usually made of a mesh type material which allows the liquid coffee to pass through while separating the coffee grounds from the liquid.

-Now, with that said, we will now take a look at a couple of rules to follow when brewing coffee using a cafetière
+Now, with that said, we will now take a look at a some rules to follow when brewing coffee using a cafetière.

 It is important that you have a good working knowledge of the coffee beans that you intend to use and you should at least know their country of origin.
 This is important because coffee from different countries have different flavours.
 Experienced coffee drinkers will immediately know the difference in the coffee, so you should be well acquainted with the flavours of your coffee beans.